ibm-cloud-docs/containers/cs_storage_file.md

    </tr>
    <tr>
    <td><code>&lt;new-size&gt;</code></td>
    <td>Enter the new size in gigabytes (Gi) for your volume.
-For valid sizes, see [Deciding on the file storage configuration](#file_predefined_storageclass).
+For valid sizes, see [Deciding on the {{site.data.keyword.filestorage_short}} configuration](#file_predefined_storageclass).
 The size that you enter must be greater than or equal to the current size of your volume.
 If you do not specify a new size, the current size of the volume is used. </td>
    </tr>
    <tr>
    <td><code>&lt;new-iops&gt;</code></td>
    <td>For performance storage only.
 Enter the new number of IOPS that you want.
-For valid IOPS, see [Deciding on the file storage configuration](#file_predefined_storageclass).
+For valid IOPS, see [Deciding on the {{site.data.keyword.filestorage_short}} configuration](#file_predefined_storageclass).
 If you do not specify the IOPS, the current IOPS is used. <p class="note">If the original IOPS/GB ratio for the volume is less than 0.3, the new IOPS/GB ratio must be less than 0.3.
 If the original IOPS/GB ratio for the volume is greater than or equal to 0.3, the new IOPS/GB ratio for the volume must be greater than or equal to 0.3.</p> </td>
    </tr>
    <tr>
    <td><code>&lt;new-tier&gt;</code></td>
    <td>For endurance storage only.
 Enter the new number of IOPS per GB that you want.
-For valid IOPS, see [Deciding on the file storage configuration](#file_predefined_storageclass).
+For valid IOPS, see [Deciding on the {{site.data.keyword.filestorage_short}} configuration](#file_predefined_storageclass).
 If you do not specify the IOPS, the current IOPS is used. <p class="note">If the original IOPS/GB ratio for the volume is less than 0.25, the new IOPS/GB ratio must be less than 0.25.
 If the original IOPS/GB ratio for the volume is greater than or equal to 0.25, the new IOPS/GB ratio for the volume must be greater than or equal to 0.25.</p> </td>
    </tr>
    </tbody>
    </table>